 - Add and subtract familiar objects, such as cheerios.

 - Match two pictures that are alike.

 - Sort items into like categories.

-- Put 3 pictures in order by sequence: Planting flower seed, flower growing, picking flower.
+- Put 3 pictures in order by sequence: Planting a flower seed, the flower growing, picking the flower.

 Think about sorting while putting toys away, putting silverware in the drawer, help with laundry, sort socks, ask him to put all the green matchbox cars on one side and red on the other during play.

 - Use the bathroom and wash hands independently.

 - Open food containers independently.

 - Use good habits (chew with mouth closed, cover mouth when coughing).

 - Tell first and last name, full address, and telephone number.